sdoxsee/sdoxsee.github.io/blog/_posts/2019-03-27-http-invoker-over-oauth2.md

 This means you hit the server using HttpInvoker and received a response!
 Woohoo :)

-I hope you enjoyed doing fun learning how to do modern OAuth2 PKCE stuff even with older tech like Http Invoker!
+I hope you enjoyed doing fun learning how to do modern OAuth 2.0 PKCE stuff even with older tech like Http Invoker!
 Please let me know what you thought of this tutorial in the comments below or on Twitter.
 Feel free to clone, star, or browse the code on [GitHub](https://github.com/sdoxsee/http-invoker-over-oauth2).